Vryburg: British Bechuanaland

 In February 1884, the London Convention was signed, making Stellaland a British protectorate, with the Reverend John McKenzie appointed Commissioner to British Bechuanaland.

 In 1885, the British seized the town and incorporated the area into British Bechuanaland, which in turn became part of the Cape Colony in 1895.

 Vryburg today is the industrial and agricultural capital of the Bophirima (Western) region.

 Concentration camp

 During the Second Boer War, the British built a concentration camp here to house Boer women and children.

 London Missionary Society

 The Tiger Kloof Native Institute was set up south of the town by the London Missionary Society in 1904.
 A cornerstone for the building of the institute was laid in 1905 by the Earl of Selborne.
 The stone church on the premises is a national monument.

 Colony to Province

 By 1910, the Cape Colony became the Cape Province, one of the four provinces of the Union of South Africa and later the Republic of South Africa.
 When nine provinces were established in 1994, Vryburg finally became part of the North West Province.

-Cold War

-Vryburg hosted two squadrons of Dassault Mirage F1 (36 aircraft) of the South African Air Force from 1971 to 1993, co located with a Tank Squadron of 2 Special Service Battalion, 2 Transport and Airlift Squadrons of the Douglas C-47 Skytrain (10 Aircraft), 2 Companies of 1 Parachute Battalion and 6 Companies of the 2 South African Infantry Battalion.